Delicious Coffee. Positive Impact.

 Delivering quality and inspiring connection

-We fell in love with coffee for its amazing flavour diversity and we love showcasing coffee from different producing regions throughout the year.
+We fell in love with speciality coffee while discovering the incredible flavour diversity and we love showcasing coffee from different producing regions throughout the year.
 Rather than blending coffees we prefer to focus on refining our roasts to bring out the potential each coffee holds within and showcase the range of coffees, their distinctive flavour profile, whether they are regional group lots or individual producers' micro-lots.
-With the help of our export partners we take a lot of care to ensure excellent quality of the green coffee we start with and our roasting team work hard to consistently bring out its best.
+Thanks to dedicated producers and our export partners we work to ensure excellent quality of the green coffee we start with and our roasting team work hard to consistently bring out its best.

-As a roaster we take on a very privileged role within the coffee supply chain - standing between the producers who grow coffee as an organic agricultural product and those who enjoy preparing and drinking it as a beverage, be it professional baristas or home enthusiasts.
+As a roaster we take on a very privileged role within the coffee supply chain - standing between the producers growing and processing coffee as an organic agricultural product and those who enjoy preparing and drinking it as a beverage, be it professional baristas or home enthusiasts.

-Our goal within this role is to make the experience of baristas and consumers exciting and delicious.
-And at the same time to honour and truthfully represent the work of growers and everyone involved in the supply.
-We want to responsibly share their stories and inspire passion for coffee and connection to the land and people who produce it.
+Our goal within this role is to make the experience of coffee lovers exciting and delicious.
+And at the same time to honour and truthfully represent the work of growers, processors, exporters and everyone involved in the supply chain.
+Through events, talks, cuppings and any other communication channels available to us, we want to responsibly share their stories and inspire passion for coffee and connection to the land and people who produce it.

 Building collaborative & equitable supply chains

-Jerry - Siruma’s (our exporting partner in Colombia) argonomer with Don Baltazar of Finca La Mateguadua in San Lorenzo, Caldas, Colombia.
+Jerry - Siruma’s (our exporting partner in Colombia) argonomer and Don Baltazar of Finca La Mateguadua in San Lorenzo, Caldas, Colombia.
+Jerry works in the area to support growers, providing agronomy assistance and workshops including good processing and drying practices - one of the biggest challenges in the region.

 This means working toward dismantling the colonial power dynamics that still exist within the coffee supply chains, and treating producers as equal partners.
-We believe that we need to start by matching the coffee quality and associated production cost with adequate prices paid at farm level coupled with vital support for small-holder coffee growers.
+We believe that we need to start by matching the coffee quality and associated production cost with adequate prices paid at farm level coupled with context needs-based support for farming communities.

-Over the recent years we have pivoted our sourcing and committed to purchasing the bulk of our coffees from the same communities of small-holder farmers, and in some case individual producers, year after year and from places where our purchasing contributes to positive local development.
+Over the recent years we have pivoted our sourcing and committed to purchasing the bulk of our coffees from the same communities, and in some case individual producers, year after year and from places where our purchasing contributes to positive local development.

 We work closely with carefully selected and impact-driven export and import partners to build resilient supply chains that prioritise growers and provide relevant support to improve their livelihoods.
 Together we work to ensure that coffee farming is not only a viable income source for the millions small-holder farmers currently responsible for most of the world’s coffee production but also an attractive and profitable prospect for younger generations.